Dashboard Alerts - Configuration Issues

 Troubleshooting Steps

-- Make sure the device management VLAN is not configured with a different VLAN from what is configured under switch > switch settings page.
+• Make sure the device management VLAN is not configured with a different VLAN from what is configured under Switching > Configure > Switch settings.
+For more information, refer to Switch Settings.

 Triggers

-This feature utilizes CDP and LLDP packets from the past 3 hours to determine which switch ports are connected.
-If any two connected switch ports belong to Meraki switches in the same dashboard organization, the switch port VLAN configurations are compared.
+This feature utilizes Cisco Discovery Protocol (CDP) and Link Layer Discovery Protocol (LLDP) packets from the past 3 hours to determine which switch ports are connected.
+If any two connected switch ports belonging to Meraki switches are in the same dashboard organization, the switch port VLAN configurations are compared.

 Currently, VLAN mismatch detection is supported on Meraki switches in the same organization.
-VLAN mismatch detection for other Meraki devices (MRs, MXs, etc.) and non-Meraki devices is not supported.
+VLAN mismatch detection is not supported for other Meraki devices (MR, MX, and others) and non-Meraki devices.

 Guided Troubleshooting Flow